sumlookup/cowboys/README.md

 This Deployment was tested on minikube for local setup \
 Main dependency our service has is the `CockroachDB` and this needs to be deployed first

+This Step requires you to have the following installed :
+* Kubectl with appropriate cluster context
+* Helm

 To Deploy CockroachDB using helm run
 ```
 task deploy-crdb